 At the time, the U.S. company also revealed that drilling operations were underway on the third well in the drilling programme – the ETBSM 1HB-ST development well.

 In an update on Thursday, Vaalco informed about the successful drilling of the South Tchibala 1HB-ST well that was drilled from the Avouma platform in the Etame field, offshore Gabon.

-The company stated that it has discovered significant columns of multiple hydrocarbon-bearing sands in the Dentale during the drilling, completing the Dentale D1 sand -18 meters net hydrocarbons – interval, which is analogous to the Deep Dentale producing field in North Tchibala with similar porosity and permeability.
+The company has discovered significant columns of multiple hydrocarbon-bearing sands in the Dentale during the drilling, completing the Dentale D1 sand -18 meters net hydrocarbons – interval, which is analogous to the Deep Dentale producing field in North Tchibala with similar porosity and permeability.